welchbj/tt/docs/development.rst

 Managing with ``ttasks.py``
 ---------------------------

-tt ships with a script ``ttasks.py`` (tt + tasks = ttasks) in the project's top-level directory, used to manage common project tasks such as running tests, building the docs, and serving the docs via a live-reload server.
+tt ships with a script ``ttasks.py`` (tt + tasks = ttasks) in the project's top-level directory to help manage common project tasks such as running tests, building the docs, and serving the docs via a live-reload server.
 You will see this script referenced below.

 Dependencies